ccorcos/ask-pdf/examples/summarize.md

 ---

-Revise the summary with the following goals in mind:
-- Improve the overall quality of the writing.
+Revise and expand each section to include more details that the community would want to know.
+Be precise and quantitative.

+---

-- Don't mention any procedural items without including some details about them.
-For example, don't mention "There was public comment" without including what people said.
+Don't mention any procedural items without including some details about them.

-- The entire format should be "**title sentence**: details".
+For examples:
+- if there was public comment, include examples of what people said.
+- if there was no public comment, then omit that section entirely.
+- if the board approved the previous meeting notes, omit that from the summary because this is an uneventful detail.
+- don't include operational details like the time of the board meeting, how to join on a zoom call, or when the next meeting will be.
+Focus on the contents of the meeting and accompanying documents.

+---

 Get rid of all subheadings (`##`, `###`, etc.).
+Instead each section should begin with a bold title followed by details, e.g. "**title sentence**: details".

 ---

-Revise the summary to include more details that the community would want to know.
-For each section, make it more concise without removing detail or proper nouns.
+Make each section more concise without removing detail or proper nouns.